lynxoskar/ai_2025/Main.md

 --

-System, contextual, and role prompting: These techniques allow you to set the overall context and purpose (system prompt), provide specific background information (contextual prompt), or assign a specific character or identity to the LLM (role prompt).
-This can influence the style, tone, and focus of the LLM's output.

 3. **System Prompting**
    This technique defines the overarching context or purpose for the LLM, such as specifying the task (e.g., classification, translation) or output format (e.g., JSON), guiding the model’s behavior at a high level.